Interview Questions About Full-Time vs. Part-Time Hours

 Be cautious when you respond and keep your answer general, so you're not committing to one type of employment or the other.

-If you know you don’t want a full-time job, explain why you prefer the part-time or temporary job.
+If you know you don’t want a full-time job, explain why you prefer a part-time or temporary job.
 Keep your answer brief.
 Focus on what you like about the job you’re applying for and unless you know you would never want a permanent job, explain that you might be interested in a permanent job in the future.

 You never know when your opinion might change, so you should always keep that door open.
 If you know you’d like a full-time job, express your interest enthusiastically.
 Briefly explain why you’re qualified for a full-time position.

-Sample Answers for Interview Questions About Full-Time vs Part-Time Employment
+Sample Answers About Full-Time vs Part-Time Employment

 The following answers would work well – be sure to tailor them to your particular situation: